 That’s a lot of talk about hamburgers and software design.
 All you need to know is that a hamburger menu is typically three horizontal lines in a vertical stack.
 Be on the lookout for three dots as well.
 Use these buttons when you’re looking for menus and more options.
 Now, pass the mustard, please.

-- › How to Delete a Story on Facebook
+- › How to Unpair a Samsung Galaxy Watch

 - › How to Stop Microsoft Edge from Opening Links in New Tabs

-- › How to Empty the Trash in Gmail
+- › How to Delete Folders in Gmail